55 Animals Found in Lakes

 by steffenz is licensed under CC BY 2.0

-Nutria has thick fur coats, webbed feet, and a rat-like tail which aids them in their excellent swimming ability.
+Nutria have thick fur coats, webbed feet, and a rat-like tail, which aids them in their excellent swimming ability.

 They are also known to consume small invertebrates such as crayfish and snails.
-Nutria populations can quickly become out of control due to their high reproductive rate.
+Due to their high reproductive rate, Nutria populations can quickly become out of control.

 Humans often consider them a nuisance species because they are animals found in lakes.